PawsomeTeam/2023-Pawsome/dialyScrum.md

 1. What I have done / not done since last Scrum?
 	- UI login
 	- Research Blazor
+	- UI Register
+	- UI public Product Index
+	- Product detail page

 2. What I plan to do from this scrum to next? (next 24 hours)
-	- Docker
-	- UI Register
+	- Cart Page

 3. Where do I need assistance?
 What do I need to figure out?
 	- not yet